vagrent00/algorithms-for-course-project-assigning/README.md

 # Algorithm for Project Assigning (complete version)

 ### Purpose
 This program is to help with instructors to assign students to different projects based on their ranking of perference to the projects.
+It can also be applied to other matching problems that minimize the costs.

 ### Feature
 This version(v2.0) of program can satisfy projects' requirements about participants' major and offline status.
 If